tonytw1/cards/README.md

 ```
 POST /detect
 ```
-Parse the HTML page past in of the POST body and return a list of the detected card image URLs.
+Parse the utf8 encoded HTML page past in of the POST body and return a list of the detected card image URLs.

 ```
 curl -v -XPOST -H 'Content-Type: text/html' --data-binary @page-with-og-image-property.html localhost:9000/detect